jayalbo/wake-word-command/README.md

 ## Browser Support

-This library uses the Web Speech API, which is supported in:
+This library uses the Web Speech API, which is supported in modern browsers:

 - Chrome (desktop and mobile)
 - Edge
 - Safari (desktop and mobile)
-- Opera
-- Chrome for Android
-- Samsung Internet
+- Firefox (desktop and mobile)

 ## License

 MIT

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.